Leading Investment Casting Companies

 2. Create Wax Pattern and Attach it to a Sprue

-The investment casting process starts with the creation of a wax model that is then attached to a sprue.
+The investment casting process begins with crafting a wax model, which is subsequently connected to a sprue.

 3. Make a Tree